Corn Snake Temperatures, Lighting & Humidity

 The above distance recommendations assume a ~35% mesh block.
 It is strongly recommended to use a Solarmeter 6.5 to determine the best placement.
 For more details on adjusting basking distance based on mesh obstruction, see the Facebook group Reptile Lighting > Guides > Guide 1: Using T5-HO lamps above a Mesh Screen.

-If you need more distance between your snake and the UVB in the basking area than your enclosure’s setup will allow, I recommend using a UVB Riser to strategically increase the distance for your snake’s safety.
-(Here’s a product review I did for one by Custom Reptile Habitats in 2022!)
+If you need more distance between your snake and the UVB in the basking area than your enclosure’s setup will allow, I recommend using a UVB riser/prop to strategically increase the distance for your snake’s safety.

 Your UVB will need to be changed every 12 months to remain effective, even if it still seems to be working.